Avish-Madushanka/Bakery-Management-System/README.md

 # Bakery-Management-System
 Hey there!!
-This is a Bakery Management System developed using c#
+This is a Bakery Management System developed using C#